verygoodgraphics/vgg_contrib/nanobind/upstream/docs/api_extra.rst

    #include <nanobind/ndarray.h>

 Detailed documentation including example code is provided in a :ref:`separate section <ndarrays>`.

+.. cpp:function:: bool ndarray_check(handle h) noexcept

+   Test whether the Python object represents an ndarray.
+Currently, the function considers NumPy, PyTorch, TensorFlow, and XLA arrays.

 .. cpp:class:: template <typename...
 Args> ndarray

    .. cpp:function:: ndarray() = default

       Create an invalid array.

+   .. cpp:function:: template <typename...
+Args2> explicit ndarray(const ndarray<Args2...> &other)

+      Reinterpreting constructor that wraps an existing nd-array (parameterized by `Args`) into a new ndarray (parameterized by `Args2`).
+No copy or conversion is made.

+      Dropping parameters is always safe.
+For example, a function that returns different array types could call it to convert ``ndarray<T>`` to ``ndarray<>``.
+When adding constraints, the constructor is only safe to use following a runtime check to ensure that newly created array actually possesses the advertised properties.

    .. cpp:function:: ndarray(const ndarray &)